Skip to main content

 How to use this osha confined space entry checklist

-3. Test the atmosphere: use a calibrated four-gas monitor to test oxygen combustible gas H2S and CO at multiple levels within the space before anyone enters.
-Record all readings on the checklist
+3. Test the atmosphere at multiple levels using a calibrated four-gas monitor.: Use a calibrated four-gas monitor to test oxygen, combustible gas, H2S and CO at the top, middle and bottom of the space before anyone enters.
+Record all readings on the checklist with the time and the name of the tester.
+Do not authorise entry if any reading is outside acceptable limits.

 In MapTrack, you can digitise safety inspections and compliance forms.
 Each submission is stored as a timestamped PDF against the asset record.